r-grandorder/tri-hermes/en/pages/Trial/Hokusai.md

 By the way...

 **A：Hokusai's Daughter:**
-That {(M) sodden-looking boy/(F) stylish-looking girl} next to you is in a weird-looking getup.
+That [♂ sodden-looking boy /♀ stylish-looking girl] next to you is in a weird-looking getup.
 Is that some sort of European outfit?

 **A：Hokusai's Daughter:**
-Or is {(M) he/(F) she} just pretending to be {(M) an old sage/(F) a pretty fairy} or something?
+Or is [♂ he /♀ she] just pretending to be [♂ an old sage /♀ a pretty fairy] or something?
 Year's just started!
 Kinda early for that sort of weirdness, isn't it?

 **A：Hokusai's Daughter:**
 Oh, pardon me.
 Don't take my words too personally.
 Just a bit of festive teasing.